akhoury/html-md-optional_window/README.md

 # IMPORTANT
-this is a temporary __manual__ fork of the original repo [/neocotic/html.md](https://github.com/neocotic/html.md), the reason it's not a regular fork (as [this](https://github.com/akhoury/html.md/tree/optional_window)) is because I had to build all the files and commit them back to github to use them, while I am waiting for this [pull#43](https://github.com/neocotic/html.md/pull/43) to be merged.
-Once it is, I will deprecate this repo, and delete it in the near future.
+this is a temporary __manual__ fork of the original repo [/neocotic/html.md](https://github.com/neocotic/html.md), the reason it's not a regular fork (as [this](https://github.com/akhoury/html.md/tree/optional_window)) is because I had to build all the files and commit them back to github to use them, and the original repo's contribution guide prevents built files from being commit in a pull request, so I am waiting for this [pull#43](https://github.com/neocotic/html.md/pull/43) to be merged, built and published, once it is, I will deprecate this repo, and delete it in the near future.

      __      __               ___                      __